 Note that when upgrading from a previous version to version 5.0 or higher, the location of the template files used by the plugin for printing checks has changed.
 Please consult the release notes or the project website for more details.

 These instructions are solely for moving your KMyMoney data and settings.

 However, there may be important items which are stored by KDE and not by

-KMyMoney, such as passwords stored in kwallet.
+KMyMoney, such as passwords stored in Keychain.
 Moving other parts of

 your KDE setup is beyond the scope of this manual, although many of the